ZoDIAC: Zoneout Dropout Injection Attention Calculation: Experiments and Results

-The results of our experiments on the MS-COCO trained with cross-entropy loss are reported in Table \ref{table1}.
-These results are reported from best of 5 runs for each model.
-Table \ref{table2} shows the results of ensemble evaluation using 5 runs.
-We show the results for experiments using self-critical sequence training (SCST) in Table \ref{table3}.
-We consider the CIDER score as the most important metric for all our experiments, although other metrics are indicators of performance as well, however CIDER is the only metric that focuses on the quality of generated captions given an image and a set of ground truth captions.
-This is also the main reason why we optimize the model on CIDER metric at the self-critical training stage.
+The results of our experiments for average of 5 runs for each model using a variety of feature extractors are reported in Table \ref{table1}.
+We consider the CIDER score as the most important metric for all our experiments, as this metric captures the vision-language relationships in a more general way than SPICE that considers spatial relationships or certainly than BLEU, METEOR or ROUGE that solely rely on n-gram calculations (textual features).
+In a detailed analysis we report the t-test results in the form of p-values for all the results that are higher under any metric for any ZoDIAC model compared with the transformer model.
+For this reason in Table \ref{table1} we report the average of 5 runs for each model and also the p-values for the results that are equal or lower to the results of transformer are not reported.

-Looking at the results from Table \ref{table1}, we observe that the results of ZoDIAC are superior to the self-attention module used inside the conventional Transformer model.
-For the sake of comparison, we also report the results of the Transformer model on MS-COCO reported by Sharma et al. \cite{Sharma_etal_2018}.
-It is worthy of being mentioned that when tanh is used as a scalar activation gate instead of the sigmoid ($\sigma$), the results are further improved.
-We believe this is since the tanh activation gate creates a value between negative one and one, whereas the sigmoid function creates a value between 0 and 1, By adding the resulting values to zoneout factor (set as 1), ZoDIAC is creating different refinement effects.
-When tanh is used, the past intensity value can be less than 1 or greater than 1.
-When sigmoid is used, considering the zoneout factor, the past intensity value is always between 1 and 2.
+By looking at the results from Table \ref{table1}, we observe that results of ZoDIAC models, both with tanh and sigmoid activations as the scalar gate for intensity value calculation, outperform the Transformer model under all metrics with statistical significance except for SPICE and METEOR, in which the ZoDIAC models achieve almost the same results.
+For statistical significance, we choose a p-value of $5e-2$ and any p-values less than this value are statistically significant and are typed in bold in Table \ref{table1}.
+As we observe using all feature extractors except for BEiT and ConvNeXt, when tanh is used as a scalar activation gate instead of the sigmoid ($\sigma$), the results are further improved under the CIDEr metric.
+We believe this is since the tanh activation gate creates a value between negative one and one, whereas the sigmoid function creates a value between 0 and 1, By adding the resulting values to zoneup factor (set as 1), ZoDIAC is creating different refinement effects.
+When tanh is used, the intensity value can be less than 1 or greater than 1.
+When sigmoid is used, considering the zoneup factor, the intensity value is always between 1 and 2.
 In other words, when tanh is used, the model can decrease or increase the intensity of attention values, whereas when sigmoid is used the model only has to learn how much it should increase the intensity of attention values.